aejmmark/argumentor/docs/testing_doc.md

 Similarity of the generated sentences.
 * The original version produces notably different sentences.
-* The alternative version produces copies of existing sentences
+* The alternative version produces copies of existing sentences.

 Speed of data processing and sentence generation was tested using a very large text file.
 Both versions of data processing had similar results with the original version being slightly faster.
 Generation had no notable difference.